Los Angeles Academy of Arts and Enterprise (LAAAE) is a public charter school located in the west downtown Los Angeles community.

 LAAAE was awarded K12 Strong Workforce grants

 In April 2019, LAAAE was one of three Los Angeles high schools selected to participate in a dual enrollment pathway with Los Angeles Community College through the K12 Strong Workforce Program (SWP).
 While this program continues, LAAAE was funded again for the second and third rounds to continue expanding career education programming in animation and cinema.

 LAAAE's Accreditation was Reaffirmed

-In April 2018, WASC visited and reaffirmed LAAAE’s accreditation until June 30, 2021.
-LAAAE had great feedback from the Visiting Committee during the January 2021 visit and awaits its final recommendation.
+In January 2021, WASC visited, gave great feedback, and reaffirmed LAAAE’s accreditation until June 30, 2027.
 LAAAE has been accredited since 2010.